Samart Payakaroon

+Samart Popteeratham (สามารถ ภพธีรธรรม, [sǎːmâːt pʰóptʰīːrāːtʰām]; born Samart Thipthamai; December 5, 1962), known professionally as Samart Payakaroon (สามารถ พยัคฆ์อรุณ, [sǎːmâːt pʰájákʔārūn]), is a Thai former professional Muay Thai fighter, professional boxer, and entertainer.
+He is a former four-division Lumpinee Stadium champion and WBC World Super Bantamweight Champion, as well as the 1981 and 1988 Sports Writers Association of Thailand Fighter of the Year, who was famous in the 1980s and 1990s.
+He is widely considered one of the greatest Muay Thai fighters of all time.

+He has also released several successful albums in Thailand and appeared in multiple films and TV shows.
+Nowadays he works as a Muay Thai trainer at his own gym in Bangkok.
+His students include elite fighters such as Chalamchon SamartPrayakaroonGym.

-Fighting career
+Biography and fighting career

 Muay Thai

+Samart Thipthamai was born December 5, 1962 in Chacherngsao, Thailand.

-Samart has an older brother, Kongtoranee Payakaroon, who induced Samart to start training in Muay Thai.
-Samart started training Muay Thai when he was 7 years old.
-The First Muay Thai teacher of Samart was Yodtong Senanan (Kru Tui) who taught both Samart and Kongtoranee.
-His first fight name was Samart Lookklongket.
+He began Muay Thai training at 10 years old after being introduced by his older brother, Manus Thipthamai.
+The First Muay Thai teacher of Payakaroon was Yodtong Senanan (Kru Tui) who taught both brothers.
+His first fight name was Lotus.
 After he fought about a dozen fights, he came to Bangkok to fight at Lumpinee Stadium in 1978.

-He possessed an extremely high fight IQ, lightning quick reflexes, and excellent ring vision.
-Samart also fought using creative techniques that were effective and unpredictable, even against elite competition in the 80s and 90s (dubbed the Golden Age of Muay Thai).
-There were contests where Samart was pushed past the brink of exhaustion, and still gave his opponents the fight of their lives.
-Even in the period where Samart was more concerned about his music and acting career, he defeated some of the greatest fighters of his generation.
+He possessed an extremely high ring IQ, with lightning quick reflexes, and excellent ring vision.
+He also fought using creative techniques that were effective and unpredictable, even against elite competition in the 80s and 90s (dubbed the Golden Age of Muay Thai).
+There were contests where Payakaroon was pushed past the brink of exhaustion, and still gave his opponents the fight of their lives.
+Even in the period where he was more concerned about his music and acting career, he defeated some of the greatest fighters of his generation.

 Boxing

 In 1982, he turned to boxing where he fought from a southpaw stance.
 In 1986, he won a WBC junior featherweight title with a surprise KO over rock-chinned Lupe Pintor in the fifth round and defended against the respected Juan Meza before being stopped by undefeated Australian Jeff Fenech.
 He made a comeback in the 1990s and challenged unsuccessfully for another world title.

 Payakaroon was named The Rings Progress of the Year fighter for 1986.
-He now teaches Muay Thai in Thailand.
+He now teaches Muay Thai and Boxing in Thailand.